MV Viking Star: Concept and construction

 Viking Star was designed by SMC Design of London with Exterior styling by Clifford Denn Design, while Rottet Studio in Los Angeles was engaged to design her interior.
 The vessel's modern Scandinavian design ties in with that of Viking Cruises' river cruisers, and was intended to mix onboard elegance with a focus on destinations.
 As a relatively small vessel, Viking Star is able to access most ports directly, and thus facilitate efficient and trouble-free embarkation and debarkation processes.
 She also has a hydro-dynamically optimised streamlined hull and bow for maximum fuel efficiency.

 The ship's first plate was cut on 7 June 2013 at the Fincantieri Marghera shipyard in Marghera, Italy.
 The plate cutting ceremony was attended, among others, by Torstein Hagen, founder and chairman of Viking.
 The keel was laid on 18 December 2013.
 Fincantieri launched Viking Star on 23 June 2014, about 20 days earlier than the previously announced launch date in mid-July.

 In mid-December 2014, the ship successfully completed a week long period of sea trials in the Aegean Sea, during which she underwent more than 80 different tests.
 A variety of functions and systems were evaluated, including engine and propulsion performance, the navigation systems, and cabin acoustics.

 Viking Ocean Cruises took delivery of Viking Star at the shipyard on 28 March 2015.

 Architecture and equipment

 Public areas

 On board, Viking Star features two pools, the main pool and the Infinity Pool, a spa and a fitness center.
-She also has two restaurants, lounges, the piano lounge and the explorers lounge, the wintergarden, the aquavit terrace and the world cafe.
+She also has three restaurants, lounges, the piano lounge and the explorers lounge, the wintergarden, the aquavit terrace and the world cafe.
 Also, Viking Star has a sports deck, the star theatre and bar, the lobby bar and various shops.